-Dena is currently accepting students for private lessons in her home studio and via Skype.
+Dena is currently accepting students for private lessons.
 Her experience as a pop/rock and Broadway drummer give her years of invaluable experience on which to draw in helping educate drummers.
 Her approach offers exposure to a variety of styles, with her focus on technique and popular styles (R&B/funk/rock), as she has a strong love of and experience in this genre of music.

 As an adjunct professor, Dena’s curriculum has included both music appreciation and intro to percussion.
 Additionally, she has conducted clinics and taught at the Institute for the Musical Arts in Massachusetts.
 In each of these settings, she has used a variety of techniques to engage her students, including listening exercises, articulating what they are hearing and, leveraging what they love as the springboard to creativity.